Don't Reach for the Stars: Rethinking Topology for Resilient Federated Learning: Problem Statement

 \section{Problem Statement}

 We consider a decentralized FL setting in which a set of clients $P = \{1, \ldots, P\}$ collaborate to learn a model.
-The network is structured as a P2P topology, where each client communicates directly with the other clients.
-Formally, for each client $i \in P$, let $\mathcal{N}(i) \subseteq P \setminus \{i\}$ denote the set of neighboring clients from whom it receives model updates $\{h_j\}_{j \in \mathcal{N}(i)}$.
+The network is structured as a P2P topology, where each client communicates directly with all other clients.
+Formally, for each client $i \in P$, let $\mathcal{N}(i) \subseteq P \setminus \{i\}$ denote the set of neighboring clients from whom it receives model updates $\{\theta_j\}_{j \in \mathcal{N}(i)}$, where $\theta_j$ denotes the parameters of the local model of client j.
 The client then aggregates these models with its own to update its parameters.
-A central challenge in this setting is that client $i$ has no information about the training data, optimization procedure, or reliability of its neighbors' model updates $\{h_j\}_{j \in \mathcal{N}(i)}$.
+A central challenge in this setting is that client $i$ has no information about the training data, optimization procedure, or reliability of its neighbors' model updates $\{\theta_j\}_{j \in \mathcal{N}(i)}$.
 Consequently, it cannot determine a priori which of the updates will be beneficial or detrimental to its local objective.
 The naive aggregation of all received models,

 may introduce harmful biases.
-In particular, blindly aggregating all updates can degrade model performance in the following ways: \begin{itemize} \item \textbf{Malicious clients} may submit adversarial or poisoned updates $h_j^{\text{adv}}$ with the intent of corrupting the learning process. \item \textbf{Unreliable clients} may unintentionally produce corrupted updates $h_j^{\text{faulty}}$, e.g., due to defective data pipelines, incorrect labels, or faulty image acquisition. \item \textbf{Non-exchangeability across clients}: Even in benign scenarios, updates from clients trained on data distributions $\mathcal{D}_j$ significantly different from the client’s own distribution $\mathcal{D}_i$ may lead to performance degradation when aggregated \cite{zhao2018federated}. \end{itemize}
+In particular, blindly aggregating all updates can degrade model performance in the following ways: \begin{itemize} \item \textbf{Malicious clients} may submit adversarial or poisoned updates $\theta_j^{\text{mal}}$ with the intent of corrupting the learning process. \item \textbf{Unreliable clients} may unintentionally produce corrupted updates $\theta_j^{\text{faulty}}$, e.g., due to defective data pipelines, incorrect labels, or faulty image acquisition. \item \textbf{Non-exchangeability across clients}: Even in benign scenarios, updates from clients trained on data distributions $\mathcal{D}_j$ significantly different from the client’s own distribution $\mathcal{D}_i$ may lead to performance degradation when aggregated \cite{zhao2018federated}. \end{itemize}